 Our rating for integration was 4/5 stars performance.

 The Q-90 has a built-in touch button system for interaction with the smartwatch menus.
 The manufacturer recommends that to obtain better response, make sure your fingers covers 60% of the button area while tapping.
-The screen activation areas are positioned at opposite bottom ends of the watch.
+Screen activation areas are positioned at opposite bottom ends of the watch.

 In our tests, we found this mechanism for tapping the screen to be relatively cumbersome and in most instances a hit and miss affair.
-In principle, one is to tap with either the index finger or thumb whichever is comfortable twice, but we found ourselves tapping several times until the selection we wanted showed up.
+Tap with either the index finger or thumb whichever is comfortable twice, but we found ourselves tapping several times until the selection we wanted showed up.

 The watch would do better with an option to swipe than to tap, as it is a most natural action on these types of devices.
 Alternatively, a single press button that does the same action would simplify the urgent need to change parameters normally associated with ownership with these watches.
 Nevertheless, with persistence an a bit of a learned strategy, one can still do change the menu options, as per the current design.